akashb95/pyllemi/README.md

 Tested on Python 3.9 and 3.10.

-The binary contains the shebang `#!/usr/bin/env python3` - Pyllemi will be run using the version of Python3 which `env` points to.
+The only difference between the `pyllemi-py39.pex` and `pyllemi-py310.pex` is that the binary contains a different shebang to use different versions of Python available in `env`.